 IHRA welcomes the report of the Tasmanian Law Reform Institute (TLRI) on “legal recognition of sex and gender”.
-In particular, we warmly welcome recommendations 7, 8 and 10, in relation to medical procedures on children with intersex variations, and recognition of the rights of the child.
+In particular, we warmly welcome aspects of recommendations 7, 8 and 10, in relation to medical procedures on children with intersex variations, and recognition of the rights of the child.
+However, we are concerned at the detail.

 The Criminal Code should be reformed to criminalise non-consensual medical interventions in the following terms: